puppetlabs/puppetlabs-postgresql/README.md

 ##### `port`

-Specifies the port for the PostgreSQL server to listen on.  **Note:** The same port number is used for all IP addresses the server listens on.
+Specifies the port for the PostgreSQL server to listen on.

+**Note:** The same
+port number is used for all IP addresses the server listens on.
 Also, for Red Hat systems and early Debian systems, changing the port causes the server to come to a full stop before being able to make the change.

-Default value: 5432.
-Meaning the Postgres server listens on TCP port 5432.
+Default value: 5432

 ##### `postgres_password`

 Sets the password for the postgres user to your specified value.
-By default, this setting uses the superuser account in the Postgres database, with a user called `postgres` and no password.
+By default, this setting uses the superuser account.

 Default value: `undef`.